tylerfreckmann/academic-paper-explorer/README.md

 ### The Data File

-> [!NOTE]
-> The data CSV file is ~1 GB in size and may take some time to download.
-> The compressed data CSV file is ~300 MB.

 The data is stored in an AWS S3 bucket.
-You can download a CSV version of the data or a compressed CSV at the following links:
+You can download a CSV version of the data or a compressed CSV at the following links _(but please note the size of data before downloading)_.

  - [papers.csv](https://academic-paper-explorer.s3.us-east-2.amazonaws.com/papers.csv) ~1 GB
  - [papers.csv.gzip](https://academic-paper-explorer.s3.us-east-2.amazonaws.com/papers.csv.gz) ~300MB